Swarchal/doseresponse/README.md

 # doseresponse

-A minimal dose reponse class for calculating EC50 values and hill-slopes.
+A minimal dose response class for calculating EC50 values and hill-slopes.

 ```python
 from doseresponse import DoseResponse